-D. Display Exhibit: One display board illustrating something learned in the project this year.
+D. Display Board Exhibits: One display board illustrating something learned in the project this year.
 The standardized display board size of 4 ft. x 3 ft. is to be used with 4-H projects.
 No additional items may be included in front of display board.

 For Stand-Alone Exhibits: One article which you have made as a part of the project this year.
 (Examples: gun stocks, decoys, quivers, but not limited to just these.)
-No live ammo, broadheads (exarrowheads), knives, functional or nonfunctional firearms or bows will be allowed to be displayed.
+No live ammo, broadheads (ex: arrowheads), knives, functional or nonfunctional firearms or bows will be allowed to be displayed.
+The display will be a maximum size of 3 feet wide, 3 feet deep and 7 feet in height and sit stable as the item is intended for display.

 For Decorative Exhibit Items: One article which you have made as a part of the project this year.
-This item would be considered a decorative item (board with antlers, using feathers to make an item, jewelry, etc.)
+This item would be considered a decorative item (lamps, shelves, jewelry, artwork, etc.).
+The display will be a maximum size of 3 feet wide, 3 feet deep and 7 feet in height and sit stable as the item is intended for display.